 - Now heat the vegetable oil in a frying pan or skillet.
 Add the coated chicken pieces and fry them in batches until light golden on both sides.
 This would take about 2 minutes each side on medium-high flame.
 The chicken will not be completely cooked through at this stage and that’s what we want as we will be baking them in oven.

 - Once all the chicken pieces are fried, put them into a large bowl and pour ¾th of the prepared sweet & sour sauce on top.
 Mix them with a spatula evenly coating each piece with the sauce.

 - Arrange the coated chicken pieces on the prepared baking sheet in a single layer.
 Brush extra sauce on top.

 - Bake the chicken in preheated oven for 30 minutes.
 Then take them out and flip the chicken over.
 Brush some more sauce on the flipped side of the chicken and broil them for 10 more minutes.

 - Sprinkle sesame seeds and garnish with freshly chopped green onions.
-Serve hot with rice and drizzle extra sauce on top!
+Serve your baked sweet and sour chicken with rice and drizzle extra sauce on top!
 Enjoy!

 My stomach didn’t just growl, it roared.
 I am absolutely obsessing over this!